Benefits of working as a GP down under.

 Why you should work as a GP in New Zealand

-New Zealand offers a truly unique opportunity to balance your career with an incredible lifestyle.
+New Zealand offers a truly unique opportunity to balance your GP career with an incredible lifestyle.
 Here are 7 reasons you should choose to relocate

-Fantastic Work-Life Balance
+Fantastic Work-Life Balance for GPs in NZ

 On average you will work 4 days per week, so work-life balance is fantastic.
 NZ cities have deputising services or clinics that provide care for patients outside of normal business hours.